What is a Product Breakdown Structure?

 Ideally you should complete this stage during your planning phase and before any work has begun on your product, or in our case coding.
 We have on occasion completed this step for a product already in progress – usually in conjunction with being brought onto a problem project.

-Read how Forbytes uses Product Breakdown structure with our partners.
+Read how Forbytes uses product breakdown structure with our client-partners.

 Photography by David Robinson © 2017.